ghuong/group-chat-client/README.md

 Run `npm run build` to build the app for production to the `build/` folder.

-## Quickstart
+## Running the Server

-1. Have `npm` installed.

-2. git clone both this server project, and the corresponding React web client project into the same directory (but not one inside the other):
+1. git clone the [server project](https://github.com/ghuong/group-chat-server) into the parent directory of the React client project (i.e. not one inside the other).
+For example:

 ```git
 git clone https://github.com/ghuong/group-chat-server.git